bem/bem-sdk/packages/naming.presets/README.md

 $ npm install --save @bem/sdk.naming.presets
 ```

-### Importing a preset with naming convention
+### Importing a preset with a naming convention

-To import preset with default naming convention, create a JavaScript file with any name (for example, **app.js**) and insert the following:
+To import a preset with a default naming convention, create a JavaScript file with any name (for example, **app.js**) and insert the following:

 ```js
 const originNaming = require('@bem/sdk.naming.presets/origin');
 ```

-This code imports the preset with origin naming convention.
-To import another preset type its' name instead of `origin`.
+This code imports the preset with the origin naming convention.
+To import another preset, change `origin` to the preset name.

 **Examples:**